 Introduction to Probability and Statistics

 This course provides an elementary introduction to probability theory and its application to statistics with emphasis on the theorems and proofs of univariate statistics.
-With emphasis on computational probability and statistics, this course provides a strong foundation for advanced courses in probability and statistics and also provides the basis for data analysis.
+Addressed to a beginning Mathematics Major, it provides a foundation for advanced courses in probability and statistics.

 Principles of Machine Learning